Healthy Snacks for Athletes Under 18

 Again, this reflects on the intensity and duration of the exercise schedule and routine.

-For example, if you’ve got a little soccer player who has a 45-minute practice, she may not need any additional sports snack outside of her regular meals and snacks.
+For example, if you’ve got a soccer player who has a 45-minute practice, she may not need any additional sports snack outside of her regular meals and snacks.

 My rule of thumb is:

-Alternatively, if your athlete is exercising for over an hour, in an intense sport like swimming, rowing or sports involving running, plan a heftier snack, or even a 4th meal to cover energy needs for exercise.
+Alternatively, if your athlete is exercising for over an hour, in an intense sport like swimming, rowing, or sports involving running, plan a heftier snack, or even a 4th meal to cover energy needs for exercise.

-Examples of athlete who need a snack:
+Examples of athletes who need a snack:

-• A volleyball player, who also practices for a long time but at a lower intensity, may do well with a slice of peanut butter toast.
+- A volleyball player, who also practices for a long time but at a lower intensity, may do well with a slice of peanut butter toast.

 Give your athlete plenty of time to digest his snack.